Degrees of Iterates of Rational Maps on Normal Projective Varieties: Relative numerical classes

 In this section, we fix $q:X \to Y$ a surjective proper morphism between normal projective varieties where $\dim X=n$, $\dim Y = l$ and we denote by $e = \dim X - \dim Y$ the relative dimension of $q$.

-\begin{defi} The abelian group $\num_k(X/Y)$ is the subgroup of $\num_k(X)$ generated by classes of subvarieties $V $ of $X$ such that the image $q(V)$ is a union of points in $Y$. \end{defi} Observe that by definition, there is a natural injection from $\num_k(X/Y)$ into $\num_k(X)$:
+\begin{defi} The abelian group $\num_i(X/Y)$ is the subgroup of $\num_i(X)$ generated by classes of subvarieties $V $ of $X$ such that the image $q(V)$ is a point in $Y$. \end{defi} Observe that by definition, there is a natural injection from $\num_i(X/Y)$ into $\num_i(X)$:

-\begin{defi} The abelian group $\numd^k(X/Y)$ is the quotient of $Z^k(X)$ by the equivalence relation $\equiv_Y$ where $\alpha \equiv_Y 0$ if for any cycle $z \in Z_{k}(X)$ whose image by $q$ is a collection of points in $Y$, we have $(\alpha \actd z)= 0$. \end{defi}
+\begin{defi} The abelian group $\numd^i(X/Y)$ is the quotient of $Z^i(X)$ by the equivalence relation $\equiv_Y$ where $\alpha \equiv_Y 0$ if for any cycle $z \in Z_{i}(X)$ whose image by $q$ is a collection of points in $Y$, we have $(\alpha \actd z)= 0$. \end{defi}

 Therefore, one has the following exact sequence: